kafkaesc/JH-Notes/Create-React-App-with-React-Router-and-Tailwind.md

 ## Pushing the Project to GitHub

 1. Run `git init`
+1. Run `git add .`
 1. Run `git commit -m "Initial commit"`
 1. Run `git branch -M main`
 1. Run `git remote add origin https://github.com/kafkaesc/<YOUR REPO NAME>`
 1. Run `git push -u origin main`

-(These are the same instructions GitHub will show you when you create an empty repository.)
+These are the nearly the same instructions GitHub will show you when you create an empty repository, except with the addition of step 2.